jewels86/Tourmaline/README.md

 - Add squarespace and wix to CMS detection
 - Add `--no-`something flags to scan
 - Add data scraper flags like get surounding characters/current tag
-- Fix commands to not use a preparation spinner